lukaszcz/lukaszcz.github.io/_pages/software.md

   assembler for a subset of 32bit x86 instructions.
 Produces Linux ELF executables.
 Written in C.
 * [MCP](https://github.com/lukaszcz/mcp#readme): A macro processor.
+* [PascalAdt](https://pascaladt.github.io): A library of data
+  structures and algorithms for the Free Pascal compiler.
 * [Dict2](https://github.com/lukaszcz/dict2#readme): A dictionary
   viewing application for Linux.
 * [SrcDoc](https://github.com/lukaszcz/srcdoc#readme): A documentation